janjongboom/ttn-conf-workshop/instructions.md

     * Moisture sensor yellow -> WAKE
     * Moisture sensor red -> 3V3
     * Moisture sensor black -> GND
+1. **Double-check your connections.
+Red -> 3V3, Black -> GND.
+If you don't check this properly you might blow up the sensor!**
 1. Now connect the board to your computer using a micro-USB cable.

 ## 1. A simple application